 Again, this one is made only with human grade food in a facility in the USA and is non-GMO and free from artificial preservatives.
 The white fish is certified sustainable by the Marine Stewardship Council (MSC).

-Honest Kitchen also make a Love mix which includes beef as well as mixes featuring turkey and chicken.
+Honest Kitchen also make a Love (View on Amazon) mix which includes beef as well as mixes featuring turkey (View on Amazon) and chicken (View on Amazon).
 Given the risk of protein sensitization and the environmental and animal ethics of these mixes, I’m not explicitly recommending them, even though they are arguably healthier and more sustainable than almost all other dog food featuring animal products.

 Runner-Up for Best Dog Food (and great for senior dogs!) – Lily’s Kitchen